 Vertigo is the feeling that you or the environment is spinning or moving.
 It is different from dizziness since vertigo basically describes an illusion of movement.
-Once an individual feels that he/she is moving, it is known as subjective vertigo.
-If the individual has a perception that the surroundings are moving, it is called objective vertigo.
+Once an individual feels that he/she is moving, it is the subjective form.
+If the individual has a perception that the surroundings are moving, it is objective type.

-Always bear in mind that vertigo can be caused by problems in the inner ear or in the brain.
+Always bear in mind that vertigo is due to problems in the inner ear or in the brain.

-- The most common form of vertigo is benign paroxysmal position vertigo.
-It is characterized by the sensation of motion triggered by abrupt head movements or moving the head in a particular direction.
+- The most common form is benign paroxysmal position vertigo.
+It is a sensation of motion due to abrupt head movements or moving the head in a particular direction.
 This type of vertigo is not serious and can be easily treated.

-- Vertigo can be caused by the inflammation within the interior ear that is characterized by the abrupt onset of vertigo and can be linked with hearing loss.
+- Vertigo is due to the inflammation within the interior ear brought about by abrupt onset of vertigo and has a link with hearing loss.

 - Acoustic neuroma is a type of tumor affecting the nerve tissue in the ear that can lead to vertigo.